- Outdoor Recreation

 People come from all over the world to enjoy the plentiful year-round outdoor adventure and thrills found in Big Sky.

 The Top of Lone Mountain – Ride the tram at Big Sky Resort in summer or winter and take in the magnificent views.
 On a clear day you can see the iconic Teton Range, 110 miles to the south.
-An angled catwalk allows you to look down over Big Sky, is your best bet for the perfect picture.
+An angled catwalk allows you to look down over Big Sky, creating a prime spot for the perfect shot.

-“Pardon the View” at Gallatin Riverhouse Grill – Stand on the deck of Gallatin Riverhouse Grill where the owners have placed a sign asking you to “Pardon the View.”
+Gallatin Riverhouse Grill - Stand on the deck of Gallatin Riverhouse Grill, where the owners have placed a sign asking you to “Pardon the View.”
 Take a quiet moment to look out at the Gallatin River, surrounding mountains and forest.
-Along with serving classic Texas-style barbeque, the Riverhouse affords some of the best views in town.
+Along with serving classic Texas-style barbeque, the Riverhouse has some of the best views in town.
 Gather your friends for a frosty Montana mule and grab a photo on the deck.